 A tax registration certificate must be obtained from the local tax office soon after the Commercial Registry Office notifies the local tax office.

 A social security number for the company must be obtained from the relevant Social Security Administration.
-For the employees, a separate application has to be made following the registration of the company with the Social Security Administration.

 The procedure for incorporation takes less than 3-4 weeks.